azine/email-bundle/README.md

 You can configure a cron-job to call this command.

+#### Deleting failed mail-files from spool-folder
+Some emails you want to send might fail and if you configured the swiftmailer to use file spooling, the spool-files for these mails will stay in you spool-folder named `*.message.sending`.

+Running the `swiftmailer:spool:send` command will try to send those files again, but if sending fails repeatedly, you might end up with a spool-folder filled with mail-files that will allways fail.

+To delete those files, you can use the `emails:clear-and-log-failures` command from this package.

+Add a cron-job to do this for your application once per day, or if you have a lot of failing messages, once per hour.

+Using the `date` parameter for the command, you can define the duration during which the mailer should attempt to send those mails, before they are deleted by this command.

 ## TWIG-Filter textWrap
 This bundle also adds a twig filter that allows you to wrap text using the php function wordwrap.
 It defaults to a line width of 75 chars.